-Final Assessment: Local Final Exam comparable to the former NYS Regents Exam, Checkpoint B.

-Spanish III is designed to expand on the language skills mastered in Spanish II, emphasizing the four language skills: listening, speaking, reading and writing with a focus on more advanced grammatical structures.
+Final Assessment: Local Final Exam comparable to the former NYS Regents Exam, Checkpoint B. Additional Information: 1 year; 1 credit, course weight = 1.07 Spanish 3 is designed to expand on the language skills mastered in Spanish II, emphasizing the four language skills: listening, speaking, reading and writing with a focus on more advanced grammatical structures.
 Since learning a language requires practice and use, there is a focus on pulling the information learned throughout the program together for students.
 A final examination is given at the end of the year, which is comparable to the former Regents Examination.
 A passing grade on this examination as well as this course is required for the advanced Regents diploma.

-JCC Spanish - SPA 2510
+JCC Spanish 2510 - SPA 2510 Prerequisites: 3 years of HS Spanish.
+Students must meet JCC established Accuplacer requirements to be enrolled in this course.